HPV During Pregnancy: Symptoms, Treatment, and Prevention

 The liquid-based Pap test is significantly more effective for detecting abnormal cervical cells than the conventional Pap smear.
 For the liquid-based Pap test, your health care provider will put the collected cells into a liquid, rather than smearing them onto a slide.

 In 2003, the FDA approved a screening test that can be done in conjunction with a Pap test to determine if you have the HPV virus.
 The HPV DNA test can detect high-risk types of HPV, such as types 16 and 18, before any abnormal cells can be detected on the cervix.

 Men can carry and transmit HPV infection without ever having symptoms.
-At this time, there is no test to detect HPV in men.
+At this time, there is no test to detect it in men.

 What is the treatment for HPV?

 There is currently no cure for the HPV infection for those people whose immune system cannot eliminate the virus on its own.
 Warts may be treated or removed with chemicals, freezing, burning, laser, or surgery.

 Researchers believe that cervical cancer is directly related to Human Papillomavirus (HPV).
-There are over 100 different types of HPV, including about 30 types that are spread through sexual transmission and can possibly lead to cervical cancer.
+There are over 100 different types, including about 30 types that are spread through sexual transmission and can possibly lead to cervical cancer.
 HPV causes approximately 70% of cervical cancer, but most women who receive treatment for HPV do not develop cervical cancer.

 Most pre-cancerous cells on the cervix can be treated with freezing, burning, laser, or surgery.
 If the abnormal cells have turned into cancer, it can be treated through surgery, radiation, and/or chemotherapy.
 With proper screening, cervical cancer is preventable and avoidable.